 Seasonal fish movements throughout the Silver Bow Creek watershed may result in problems interpreting trends with fish populations.
 Electrofishing surveys during the fall provide a snapshot of the fishery status during a specific point in time, but fish mortality during one season may be masked by fish migration during another.
 A fish tagging and movement study would provide beneficial information on how fish are utilizing and moving in the Silver Bow Creek watershed.
 A study of this sort began in the summer of 2009.
-A graduate student from Montana State University is conducting the study with assistance from Montana Fish, Wildlife and Parks.
-So far in this study, well over 2000 fish (including brook trout, westslope cutthroat trout, and longnose suckers) have been tagged with passive integrated transponder (PIT) tags, and multiple antenna stations have been set up to record fish movement.
-Fish were tagged in the mainstem of Silver Bow Creek from below German Gulch all the way upstream to the confluence with Blacktail Creek.
-Additionally, a number of fish were tagged in the lower reaches of the more significant tributaries such as German Gulch and Browns Gulch.
-It is still too early to report on findings of this study, but preliminary results have documented that fish are in fact moving into and out of Silver Bow Creek from the tributaries at different times of the year.
-The study is also starting to better describe patterns of fish distribution throughout more extensive reaches of Silver Bow Creek, as well as get a better grasp on potential limiting factors driving observed patterns of fish distribution and abundance.
-This multi-year project should yield some very interesting and important results related to fish behavior in the Silver Bow Creek watershed.
+A graduate student from Montana State University (Joe Naughton) is conducting the study with assistance from Montana Fish, Wildlife and Parks and the Natural Resource Damage Program.
+So far in this study, several thousand fish (including brook trout, westslope cutthroat trout, and longnose suckers) have been tagged with passive integrated transponder (PIT) tags, and multiple antenna stations have been set up to record fish movement.
+Fish were collected and tagged in the mainstem of Silver Bow Creek from below German Gulch all the way upstream to the confluence with Blacktail Creek.
+Additionally, a number of fish were tagged in the lower reaches of the more significant tributaries such as German Gulch, Browns Gulch, and Blacktail Creek.
+The summarization of this research is scheduled to be completed in 2012, and should provide a very valuable piece of information related to fish behavior in the Silver Bow Creek watershed.